This Starbucks Copycat Pink Drink is Perfect for Valentine’s Day (& More Budget-Friendly Too!)

 Tips to keep in mind when making a copycat Starbucks Pink Drink recipe:

-• I sweetened my drink with a little sugar, but feel free to choose a sweetener of choice.
-Classic simple syrup, agave, or even honey would all be other ways to make sure your drink is sweetened to taste!
+- I sweetened my drink with a little sugar, but feel free to choose a sweetener of choice.
+Classic simple syrup, agave, or even honey would all work to make sure your drink is sweetened to taste!

 Refreshing and delicious!